monkeyatcomputer/bundoorascouts.org/_pages/sections/rover-scouts.md

 ### Join the Adventure!

-To join the Handfield Rover Crew, simply fill in your details below and Lisa, our Unit Leader, will get in touch soon.
+To join the Handfield or Snowy Morcom Rover Unit, simply fill in your details below and Lisa, our Unit Leader, will get in touch soon.

 {% include contact.html email=site.email section='Rovers' %}